-- 19.1.1 The developer shall be responsible for the management and disposal of solid waste generated through all stages of construction in accordance with County standards. - 19.1.2 A local plan should: - address solid waste management through all stages of development, including occupancy; - align with the County's Solid Waste Master Plan and/or Solid Waste Servicing Strategy; - embrace opportunities to redesign systems to eliminate waste and keep products and materials at their highest use; - d. conform to any solid waste standards set by the County; and - e. consider the 3Rs hierachy of reducing, reusing, and recycling in all decisions regarding solid waste management. - 19.1.3 All industrial, commercial, and institutional facilities and business owners shall be responsible for providing their own solid waste services.
+19.1.1 The developer shall be responsible for the management and disposal of solid waste generated through all stages of construction in accordance with County standards.

+19.1.2 A local plan should:

+- a. address solid waste management through all stages of development, including occupancy; - align with the County's Solid Waste Master Plan and/or Solid Waste Servicing Strategy; - embrace opportunities to redesign systems to eliminate waste and keep products and materials at their highest use; - d. conform to any solid waste standards set by the County; and - e. consider the 3Rs hierarchy of reducing, reusing, and recycling in all decisions regarding solid waste management. - 19.1.3 All industrial, commercial, and institutional facilities and business owners shall be responsible for providing their own solid waste services. - 19.1.4 All industrial, commercial, and institutional facilities must consider the 3Rs hierarchy of reducing, reusing, and recycling in decisions regarding solid waste management.